 I looked around me again.
 He was not there and yet, again, it seemed that something of him remained.
 And I remembered how spirited and reckless he had been, how he would climb into his car and drive, roaring, into the darkness as if he were invulnerable, as if there were no end to his tomorrows, as if he would never die.
 But as the hours passed, other things came back to me, forgotten things.
 I had remembered that he was reckless, but I had forgotten that he was vulnerable.
 I had forgotten how he could enter a room and draw others to him, could make them laugh, could make the time spent with him seem magical.
 I had forgotten that there was something in him that could not be quenched, something that was like faith, something that was like a flame.
 I had forgotten the dreams that he had reached for and what he had wanted in this world.
 But as the hours passed, they all came back to me.
 And I thought about all the living that he would miss, about all the happiness that he would never know, about all the things that he would never do.
 I thought how, if he had known that day was the last day, the end of magic, how he would have wrung from it every drop of living, every drop of joy.
 And I imagined the stillness of his features in death, emptied of the joys that used to linger there.

 Had I told him that he was my friend, I wondered?
-Had I told him that he like was my son?
+Had I told him that he was like my son?
 Had I told all my dead that I loved them?
 And had I told the living?
 I thought of all those things that I had never spoken of, of all that I had not said, could not say, to those who are all around me, of all that they had never known but to whom it might mean everything?

 Once, long ago, in a fisherman’s cottage on the island of Corfu, Lawrence Durrell wrote these words: “The dead do not care.
 It is the living who might be spared if we could query the message which lies buried in the heart of all human experience.”